José Acciari: Spain

-In January 2002, Acciari moved abroad to Spain, signing with Real Murcia in the country's Segunda División.
+In January 2002, Acciari moved abroad to Spain, signing with Real Murcia CF in the country's Segunda División.
 After a period of adjustment, he became an undisputed starter for the club which promoted at the end of his first full season, with the player contributing 38 games and four goals.

 After a marred transfer to Deportivo de La Coruña, Acciari played 3,354 minutes in 2004–05, but was severely injured in the left knee late into the following campaign, effectively ending his Murcia career – he could only appear five times in 2006–07, with his team again promoting to La Liga.

 Acciari was then loaned to another side in the second division, Córdoba CF. In June 2008, Murcia released him and he signed with Elche CF of the same tier for two years.

 On 11 July 2012, Acciari returned to the Estadio Nueva Condomina after arriving from Girona FC.
 Over his two spells, he made 267 competitive appearances.